 BA (Hons), Dip Ed, Grad Dip Ed (Administration)

 Mr Mason is an historian, author and former Head of Senior School at Anglican Church Grammar School (Churchie).
 Mr Mason taught at Waverley College in Sydney for fourteen years prior to commencing as a teacher at Churchie in 1985.

 Mr Mason was awarded an OAM in the Australia Day Honours List (2006) for services to education, teaching and the writing of history.
 He has written several books, some of which have been published in multiple editions.

 B Sc (Microbiology/Biochemistry)

 Mrs Woolford has more than a decade of working in research and development with CSIRO and private biotechnology companies.
 More recently Mrs Woolford held a rewarding role in Quality Assurance, Regulatory Affairs and Compliance with QLD Health at the QLD Tissue Bank (Organ and Tissue Donation Authority).

 As a past parent of the College, Mrs Woolford is looking forward to being involved in the St John’s community once again in her capacity as a Council Member.

 BA, B Econ (Hons), MA (Econ)

 Mr Pearce brings to the St John’s Council a long career in banking and economics and is currently the Chair of the QUT Economics and Finance School Advisory committee, President of the Economic Society of Australia (Qld), a member of the QUT Business School Academic Board and Vice President, Economic Society of Australia (Qld).
-Mr Pearce is also a member of the Finance Committee of St John’s Cathedral.
+Mr Pearce is also a member of the Finance and Diocesan Services Commission for the Anglican Church Southern Queensland.